tBaxter/questions-for-employers/README.md

 What kinds of tasks are routinely demanded of by management beyond the original job description?

 Despite limitations or experience with a specific task, how much emphasis is placed on successful task completion none the less?

 Does the company require a prospective employee to sign a non-complete contract?
 If so, in a few words please explain how restrictive it is.
 Is this non-compete contract negotiable?

 Do managers regularly hold 1:1s?
 What about skip levels?
 What sort of topics do they discuss?

+What’s your (or my future boss’) leadership style?

 Community involvement
 Do you contribute to open source projects?
 Which projects?
 Which teams work on open source?
 Do you work mostly in the community or do you have a private fork?